mathesar-foundation/mathesar-website/faq.md

 {% capture faq_section1 %}

+### Is a cloud version of Mathesar available?

+Not yet.
+We plan to release the cloud version in late 2023.
+If you would like to receive early access, you can sign up for our [announcements mailing list](mailing-list.html) here.

 ### Can I create and share forms using Mathesar?

 Not yet, but they're [on our roadmap](roadmap.html).